fropapravi/Python-Project/README.md

-# Analysis Sales Data - 1 (Using Python)
+# Analysis Sales Data - 1

 This program analyzes sales data to identify trends and patterns.

 ### Data Details

-Product Data (CSV):
-- Product ID: Unique identifier for each product
+The data is assumed to be a CSV file named "sales_data.csv" containing the following columns:

-- Product Name: Name of the product
+- Product: Name of the product
-Historical Sales Data (CSV):
-- Date (format: YYYY-MM-DD)
-- Product ID: Reference to product in product data
-- Quantity Sold: Number of units sold on that day
+- Quantity: Number of units sold
+- Price: Price per unit
+- Date: Date of the sale (format: YYYY-MM-DD)

 ### Steps to follow :